 A practicing commercial litigator in her former life, Angie enjoys working in the affordable housing industry, a niche she has been dedicated to for the last six years.
 Angie’s network of affordable housing professionals spans the country and was thrilled for the opportunity to connect that network to the wonderful opportunities NWAHN offers its members and currently serves as the Board’s Vice President of Communications.
 Angie is a member of the State Bar of Texas and the Texas Affiliation of Affordable Housing Providers.

 Angie grew up a military brat and has lived all over the country and in Panama.
 Kansas is home, and she earned her BBA in Marketing from her dad’s alma mater, Washburn University, there in 1994.
 But she’s lived in the Houston, Texas, area since 1999 after graduating from Baylor University School of Law.
 She’s got a daughter in college and five rescue pups.
 Angie loves to travel with her daughter, is an avid Dallas Cowboys and Houston Astros fan (and gets plenty of grief for both) and is writing her first book.
 She is passionate about all issues related to equality and makes the most amazing banana bread in the world.

-Julia Kaercher, National Treasurer and Vice President of Social
+National Treasurer & Vice President, Social

 Julia Kaercher is the Vice President of Program Development of Merchants Affordable Housing Corp.
 Julia assists in project development and funding applications for MAHC and its consulting clients as well as planning community events.
 Julia started her career in multi-family housing as a part-time volunteer, here at MAHC in 2014.
 She has grown and excelled in the art of writing applications as she has helped to secure funding from multiple institutions.